gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Depending on the existing code style, it might be hard to ensure that the C/C++ allocator is not used at all for structures used in FFI, due to abstractions and hidden memory allocations.

 One possible solution (which I did not implement but considered) is making FFI structures a simple opaque pointer (or 'handle') so that the caller has to use FFI functions to allocate and free this structure.
 That also means implementing getter/setters for certain fields since the structures are now opaque.
-It maximizes the ABI compatibility, since the caller cannot rely on a given struct size, alignement, or fields.
+It maximizes the ABI compatibility, since the caller cannot rely on a given struct size, alignment, or fields.

 However that entails more work and more functions in the API.